natesinger/chair/README.md

 # Chair
 Chair is a python both that makes requests to the blackhat training page and when the page 200's it notifies the target phone number via sms and phone call.
+The image will send an initial test message and perform a test call when you set it up.
+If it doesn't do this something is probably wrong.

 ## Image Build Process
 1. Navigate to the root of this repository